Using the Advanced Upload feature, you can upload a table to 1010data with a finer

 1010data identifies each column in the table and completes the appropriate

 Information, and Column Information

 As necessary, you can add, clone, move, or delete a column before uploading the

 After configuring the fields and options in your file, you can create a

 specification file so the settings can be used again.
 This is helpful if you

 regularly upload files with the same data format.
 To save the settings,

-The Advanced Uploader uploads the file and creates a new table.
-Once the
+1010data uploads the file and creates a new table.
+Once the process is

-After the table has been successfully uploaded, you can share the table with other
+After the file has been successfully uploaded to 1010data, you can share the table